Home / HIPEC Surgery in India

 What Types of Cancer Does HIPEC Surgery Treat?

-• Colorectal cancer involving the abdominal lining without distant organ metastasis
+• Colorectal cancer involving the abdominal lining.

-• Appendix cancer including pseudomyxoma peritonei requiring aggressive regional therapy
+• Appendix cancer including pseudomyxoma peritonei.

-• Gastric cancer with limited peritoneal dissemination and operable disease extent
+• Gastric cancer with limited peritoneal spread.

-• Peritoneal mesothelioma suitable for complete cytoreductive surgical management
+• Peritoneal mesothelioma suitable for cytoreductive surgery.

-• Selected pancreatic cancers with isolated peritoneal surface involvement
+• Selected pancreatic cancers with peritoneal involvement.

 HIPEC Cancer Treatment